Product OS··22 min read

 Competitors and Alternatives

-Registria is an established player focused on warranty registration and product ownership, with a strong track record in consumer goods.
-Their strength is in warranty workflow and CRM integration; manufacturers evaluating them should ask about DPP readiness and the no-code experience layer.
+Registria focuses on warranty registration and product ownership, with strong CRM integration and a solid track record across consumer goods.
+Probe DPP readiness and the depth of no-code experience customisation beyond the warranty flow.

-Brij approaches the space primarily through QR-triggered digital experiences, with a focus on consumer brands and packaging activation.
-They've built a clean consumer-facing product; manufacturers with complex compliance requirements or deep ERP integration needs should probe those areas specifically.
+Brij centres on QR-triggered digital experiences for consumer brands and packaging activation.
+Clean product; manufacturers with complex compliance requirements or deep ERP integration needs should investigate those areas specifically.

-BrandedMark's positioning is as a unified Product OS — covering identity, warranty, compliance, support, and commerce in a single platform built specifically for manufacturers of durable goods.
-The right platform depends on your specific combination of requirements; the table above is a starting framework.
+BrandedMark's position is as a unified Product OS — covering product identity, warranty, compliance, post-purchase support, and commerce in a single platform built for manufacturers of durable goods.
+The right choice depends on your specific requirements.
+The comparison table above provides a structured evaluation framework.

-For a broader view of what the category covers, see our piece on what a connected product platform actually is.
+For a broader view of the category, see our piece on what a connected product platform actually is.

 Internal Links: Further Reading